swentel/indieweb/README.md

 content types or comments where needed.
 Currently replies, likes and repost work fine.

 - Check https://fed.brid.gy/#setup for additional setup for .htaccess.
+- You can create an Atom feed with the Feeds section at /admin/config/services/indieweb/feeds.
 - If you use a microsub server, you can subscribe to fediverse users through the microformats feed.

 ## Drush commands